roehampton/module-content/msc-software-development-2/assessment/README.md

 1. Introduction
    * Short description of the project
 2. Design process
-   * What design techniques did you use?
+   * What design techniques did you use? (for example user stories, wireframes, flow charts, use case diagram)
    * Which ones did you find the most useful for yourself (a) as an individual and (b) for the group
 3. Development
    * What did you personally contribute to the project?